-The iPhone X ruffled more than a few feathers by discarding the Home button in favour of the largest phone screen Apple had ever provided, and the company has since doubled down with the (even larger) XS Max, XR and XS.
+Back in 2017 the iPhone X ruffled feathers by discarding the Home button in favour of the largest phone screen Apple had ever provided, and the company has since doubled down with the (even larger) 11 Pro Max and XS Max, as well as the 11, 11 Pro, XR and XS.

-Note that the 2018 iPad Pro models have also lost their Home buttons, and follow a similar set of gestures.
+Note that the 2020 and 2018 iPad Pro models are also bereft of Home buttons, and follow a similar set of gestures.
 You can learn about them in How to use the iPad Pro 2018.

 To unlock your iPhone, you just need to lift the device up and look at it - by default you need to make eye contact, a deliberate feature designed to stop people being able to unlock your phone when you're asleep or unconscious.
 It should unlock near instantly.